 (1) In this Part —

-“WP Trader” means Western Power in its role as a trader of electricity;
+“RPC Retail” means the Regional Power Corporation in its role as a retailer of electricity.

-“WP Distribution” means Western Power in its role as the operator of the electricity distribution network;
+(2) In this Part premises are “eligible premises” if a corporation is obliged to make available access for the transport of electricity to them under subclause (1) of clause 2 of Schedule 6 to the Act.

-(2) In this Part premises are “eligible premises” if Western Power is obliged to make available access for the transport of electricity to them under subclause (1) of clause 2 of Schedule 6 to the Act.
+[Regulation 51 amended in Gazette 31 Mar 2006 p.
+1314 and 1318.]

-52. Committed capacity
+52. Regional Power Corporation’s existing capacity